The Perfect Prime Rib of Beef

 This recipe is an excerpt from our cookbook, Ooni: Cooking with Fire, and is a personal favorite of Ooni CEO, Kristian Tapaninaho.
 “Most recipes for cooking a steak will tell you to add it to a super-hot pan, sear the meat and then finish it on a lower heat.
 However, I like to cook a prime rib of beef in exactly the opposite way, using Kenji López-Alt’s reverse sear technique,” Kristian says.
 “This involves slow-cooking the joint, then finishing it with a fast sear, resulting in a more evenly cooked and juicier meat.”

 1 x 5½lb (2.5kg) prime rib of beef

 Begin your preparation at least one day ahead.
 Season the beef with the salt and pepper, rubbing it into and all over the meat.
 Transfer it to a plate and leave uncovered in the coldest part of your fridge (the bottom shelf) for 24-48 hours.

-Fire up your Ooni Pro.
+Fire up your Ooni pizza oven.
 Aim for 250˚F (120˚C) on the stone baking board inside.
 You can check the temperature inside your oven quickly and easily using the Ooni Infrared Thermometer.
 It is important that the temperature doesn't climb much higher than this, so be sure to regulate the heat in the oven by adding small amounts of extra charcoal when required.